chamuthu-pabasara/ToDo-App/README.md

 * Backend: Flutter

 ## Usage
-1.Use the input field to add new tasks.
+1. Use the input field to add new tasks.
-2.View the list of tasks.
+2. View the list of tasks.
-3.Click on a task to mark it as completed.
+3. Click on a task to mark it as completed.
-4.Delete tasks using the delete button.
+4. Delete tasks using the delete button.